Project Info

 Project Description

-The Greater Manas Recovery Project aims to bring back the past glory of the Manas landscape by restoring the ecological functionality of the landscape through implementing multifaceted actions under the umbrella of other Big Ideas of the Wildlife Trust of India (WTI), namely Wild Rescue, Wild Aid, Enforcement and Law, Species Recovery and Conflict Mitigation.
+The Greater Manas Recovery Project (GMRP) aims to restore the ecological integrity and functionality of the Greater Manas Landscape in Assam, through integrated conservation actions under the umbrella of Wildlife Trust of India’s (WTI) Big Ideas, namely Protected Area Recovery, Wild Rescue, Wild Aid, Enforcement & Law, and Conflict Mitigation & Coexistence.

-The Manas landscape lies at the confluence of three bio-geographic realms – lower Gangetic Plain, the Central Himalayas and the Brahmaputra Valley.
-Manas has five major forest types, the Sub-Himalayan High Alluvial Semi-evergreen Forest, Eastern Bhabhar type Forest, Moist Mixed Deciduous Forest, Assam Valley Semi-evergreen Forest and the Eastern Wet Alluvial Grassland.
-This unique habitat supports at least 61 species of mammals, 477 species of birds, 42 species of reptiles and over 200 species of butterflies (UNESCO IUCN 2011).
-Manas is a UNESCO World Heritage Site, declared in 1985 under the criteria inscribed in (VII), (IX) and (X), which has “outstanding universal value”.
+The Manas landscape lies at the confluence of three biogeographic realms – the Lower Gangetic Plain, the Eastern Himalayas and the Brahmaputra Valley, making it one of the most biologically diverse landscapes in the Indian subcontinent.
+The Manas National Park consists of five main forest categories: the Sub-Himalayan High Alluvial Semi-evergreen Forest, the Eastern Bhabhar type Forest, the Moist Mixed Deciduous Forest, the Assam Valley Semi-evergreen Forest, and the Eastern Wet Alluvial Grassland.
+Its diverse habitat supports at least 61 species of mammals, 477 species of birds, 42 species of reptiles and over 200 species of butterflies (UNESCO IUCN 2011).

 Project Factsheets: